- Parenting Special Needs Magazine - https://www.parentingspecialneeds.org -

 Advertisement:

-What that tells me is that they aren’t what they don’t eat.
-They aren’t nourished with a balance of protein, carbohydrates, fats, vitamins and minerals.
-They aren’t filled with nutrition that will provide them energy to sustain their mental and physical well-being throughout the school day.
+That tells me they aren’t what they don’t eat.
+They aren’t nourished with a balance of protein, carbohydrates, fats, vitamins, and minerals.
+They aren’t filled with nutrition that will provide them with energy to sustain their mental and physical well-being [1] throughout the school day.

 Imagine children who are asked to be on task throughout the day and don’t have the energy to do so.
 It’s a struggle for them.
-It’s like driving in your car with very little gas and expecting it to carry you on a long distance road trip for the next seven or so hours.
-Not going to happen.
+It’s like driving in your car with very little gas and expecting it to carry you on a long-distance road trip for the next seven or so hours.
+It’s not going to happen.

 So what is the best diet for your child?